flattr/browser-extension-auth-flow-demo/README.md

 # Documentation and demo for an example Flattr Extension

-This repository aims to describe how Flattr could be integrated in an extension in order for the extension to be able to relay to websites whether or not the browsing user is a paying Flattr user.
+This repository aims to describe how Flattr could be integrated into an extension in order for the extension to be able to relay to websites whether or not the browsing user is a paying Flattr user.

 The 3 parts involved in this are: The Flattr website([flattr.com](https://flattr.com)) and API, the